tomasvana10/commits2pdf/README.md

 options:
   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
                         Directory path to your PDF output.
-Set to "." by default.
+Set to "." (your current directory) by default.
 Will be created if it does not exist.
-Example: -o ./work/my_pdfs
-  -b BRANCH, --branch BRANCH
+Example: -o ./work/my_pdfs -b BRANCH, --branch BRANCH
                         The repository branch.
 Set to "main" by default.
   -a AUTHORS, --authors AUTHORS
                         Filter commits from a comma-separated list of authors.
-Format: <author@email.com> OR <author1@email.com,author2@email.com> etc. Set to all authors by default.
+Format: <author@email.com> OR
+                        <author1@email.com,author2@email.com> etc. Set to all authors by default.
   -s START_DATE, --start_date START_DATE
                         Filter from start date of commits.
 Format: YYYY-mm-dd or YYYY-m-d.
 Example: 2023-12-05 -e END_DATE, --end_date END_DATE